fabioellger/fabioellger.github.io/_pages/research.md

 *The Electoral Consequences of New Political Actors: Evidence from the German Greens.* With Tom Arend and Antonio Valentim.
  Cond.
 Accepted at *British Journal of Political Science.*

-*Does Political Violence Undermine Descriptive Representation?
-The Case of Women in Politics.* With Jeyhun Alizade, Marius Grünewald, Thomas Tichelbäcker.
- [OSF Preprint](https://osf.io/rnf4d/).
-Cond.
-Accepted at *European Journal of Political Research.*
+[Does Political Violence Undermine Descriptive Representation?
+The Case of Women in Politics.](https://ejpr.onlinelibrary.wiley.com/doi/full/10.1111/1475-6765.70017) (2025) With Jeyhun Alizade, Marius Grünewald, Thomas Tichelbaecker.  *European Journal of Political Research.*

 [Local Newspaper Decline and Political Polarization – Evidence from a Multi-Party Setting.](https://doi.org/10.1017/S0007123424000243)
 (2024) With Hanno Hilbig, Sascha Riaz and Philipp Tillmann. *British Journal of Political Science.*